grnet/kamaki/docs/overview.rst

 team of the *Greek Research and Technology Network (GRNET)*, initially as an internal project and later as a multipurpose tool for all users.

-Synnefo is an IaaS system which is based on and extents OpenStack.
+Synnefo is an IaaS system which implements and extents OpenStack.
 Synnefo has been deployed in many environments to cover multiple needs.
-The most notable, deployment is probably the GRNET's `~okeanos <http://okeanos.grnet.gr>`_ IaaS service, running in GRNET data centers, is used to offer cloud services to the Greek Research and Academic Community.
+The most notable deployment is probably the GRNET's
+`~okeanos <http://okeanos.grnet.gr>`_ IaaS service, running in GRNET data centers, is used to offer cloud services to the Greek Research and Academic Community.